YilunZhou/ExSum/README.md

 The paper can be cited as
 ```
 @inproceedings{zhou2022exsum,
-    title = {ExSum: The Explanation Summary Framework for Deriving Generalized Model Understandings from Local Explanations},
+    title = {ExSum: From Local Explanations to Model Understanding},
     author = {Zhou, Yilun and Ribeiro, Marco Tulio and Shah, Julie},
     booktitle = {Annual Conference of the North American Chapter of the Association for Computational Linguistics},
     year = {2022},